oxipay/posdocs/docs/api/process_adjustment_reversal.md

 Parameter &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp;| Type | Description
 -----------|------|-------------
-x_pos_transaction_ref | Unicode string | This is the transaction reference of the adjustment reversal x_adjustment_signature | Unicode string | The original adjustment signature that we are trying to reverse. x_merchant_id | Unicode string | Merchant identifier as defined by Oxipay x_device_id | Unicode string | Unique device identifier for the POS terminal x_operator_id | Unicode string | ID of POS/terminal operator
+x_pos_transaction_ref | Unicode string | This is the transaction reference of the adjustment reversal x_adjustment_signature | Unicode string | The original adjustment signature that we are trying to reverse.
+We are using the Sales Adjustment Signature as we can not rely on the Sales Adjustment to return a result. (e.g. Network Issues) x_merchant_id | Unicode string | Merchant identifier as defined by Oxipay x_device_id | Unicode string | Unique device identifier for the POS terminal x_operator_id | Unicode string | ID of POS/terminal operator